new!! Hedgehog Valley News

 HOUSING:

-* Males and females will need to be in separate cages and males should not be housed with other males.
+Hedgehogs are solitary animals who prefer to live alone.
+Males and females should be housed separately.
+Males should not be housed with other males because they are territorial and disputes can quickly turn fatal.
 Females should not be kept with males because if a female has babies while there are other hedgehogs in the cage, it will cause her stress and she or the other hedgehog are likely to eat the babies.

-In the wild, hedgehogs are solitary animals.
 In captivity, some female hedgehogs will accept (or even crave) the companionship of other hedgehogs, but don't necessarily assume this is the case.

-Hedgehogs can have lethal roommate disputes, so if you decide to try to house two hedgehogs together, be sure to observe them closely (or at least be within earshot to separate them in case of fights) for at least the first 24 to 48 hours.
+Hedgehogs can have lethal roommate disputes, so if you decide to try to house two female hedgehogs together, be sure to observe them closely for at least the first 24 to 48 hours, and always monitor for any signs that they might need separation.
 Hedgehogs can emit a bloodcurdling scream when upset or hurt, but they can also get into fairly quiet tussles, so be careful.
-It is truly not worth the risk.
+It is truly not worth the risk to house males or mixed gender hedgehogs together.

 BEDDING: